 Authorized user option

-Another common way for students to build credit is by becoming an authorized user on someone else’s credit card account.
+A common way for students to build credit (beyond student credit cards) is by becoming an authorized user on someone else’s credit card account.
 If you have a parent or loved one with good credit, they can designate you as an authorized user and help you build your credit score with access to their line of credit.

 As an authorized user, you’ll typically get your own card that’s connected to the other person’s account.
 They’ll remain responsible for any charges you make, so you’ll need to work out how to separate payments (and any rewards earnings).
 If you overspend on your authorized user card without taking any responsibility for the payments, the primary cardholder could risk liability for mounting balances on their account.

 As an authorized user, payment history for the account will appear on your credit report, which can help you build credit over time.
-If the primary cardholder misses payments or pays late, you could suffer the consequences.
+However, if the primary cardholder misses payments or pays late, you could suffer the consequences.

-This relationship requires trust on both sides; it’s important to only become an authorized user on a trusted loved one’s account with a good credit history.
+This relationship requires trust on both sides; it’s important to only become an authorized user on a responsible family member or friend’s account with a good credit history.

 Still wondering how you can choose the best student credit card?
 These FAQs can help: